 - The influence of regional powers on local stability

 Despite these obstacles, unique opportunities emerge from the ashes of adversity.
-Engaging in dialogue with
+Engaging in dialogue with past adversaries can lead to unprecedented partnerships, while international support can transform local economies.
+Noteworthy opportunities are:

 - Strengthening grassroots community initiatives